DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ```

 Now obviously for this template we're being rather basic.
 For yours make sure the message is more interesting than "Game Over".\
-We've put this after dealing the damage because checking for a win is not specific to who's turn it is.\
+We've put this after dealing the damage because checking for a win is not specific to whose turn it is.\
 Hopefully using `<= 0` is fairly obvious.
 We are seeing if the player's health is zero or less.
 We do need to check both players as the game ends whenever one of them dies.
-We can do this in one `if` using an ["or"](./4%20Logic.md/#or-operator) (`||`) to combine the two checks.
+This can be done with one `if` using an ["or"](./4%20Logic.md/#or-operator) (`||`) to combine the two checks.
 If you don't remember what the or does check back to [here](./4%20Logic.md/#or-operator).

 ### Looping Through Turns